Summary

 Things to consider:

-It is important not commit secrets to code.
-If you have some information that must be secret, for example, passwords, you can use github secrets (opens in new tab).
+• it is important not to commit secrets to code.
+If you have some information that must be secret, for example, passwords, you can use GitHub secrets

 Profession specific guidance